renoki-co/cashier-register/README.md

 By default, each created feature is resettable - each time the billing cycle ends, you can call `resetQuotas` to reset them (they will become 3000 in the previous example).

-Make sure to set the reset time after the billing cycle resets.
+Make sure to call `resetQuotas` after the billing cycle resets.

 ```php
 Saas::plan('Gold Plan', 'gold-plan')